Rousseff pledges changes after narrow re-election win, markets fall

 The victory, driven by strong support among Brazil's poor, met with cold reality on Monday as Brazil's financial markets tumbled.

 Shares of state-run companies whose profits have suffered under Rousseff plunged on Monday.
-That included a more than 12 percent drop for scandal-plagued oil giant Petroleo Brasileiro SA, its biggest one-day decline in nearly six years.
+That included a more than 12 percent drop for scandal-plagued oil giant Petroleo Brasileiro SA (PETR4.SA), its biggest one-day decline in nearly six years.

 Rousseff vowed "not leave a stone unturned" in getting to the bottom of a corruption scandal at Petrobras, and punish those found responsible.